dansheffler/dtsheffler.com/_share/gospel.md

 ---
 title:      The Gospel of the Kingdom
 permalink:  /gospel/
-layout: post
+layout:     paper
 ---

+# Gospel of the Kingdom #

 The word 'gospel' is a kingdom word.
 People often say that it means "good news," and this is true, but it must be understood as good news of a particular sort.